ParrotSec/wpscan/README.md

     --proxy-auth <username:password>    Supply the proxy login credentials.
     --basic-auth <username:password>    Set the HTTP Basic authentication.
     --wordlist | -w <wordlist>          Supply a wordlist for the password brute forcer.
+                                        If the "-" option is supplied, the wordlist is expected via STDIN.
     --username | -U <username>          Only brute force the supplied username.
     --usernames     <path-to-file>      Only brute force the usernames from the file.
     --cache-dir       <cache-directory> Set the cache directory.